What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 Steps to Use:

 Step 1.
-Start by opening the option of "Backup and Restore" on Windows 10 by tapping on the "Proceed" button.
-Then tap on "Control Panel," then on "System and maintenance," and then on "Backup and Restore."
+To open the backup and restore option on Windows 10, tap on the "Proceed" button, then navigate to "Control Panel," click on "System and maintenance," and select "Backup and Restore."

 Step 2.
 Then tap on the "Set up backup" option.